make17better/MTProxyDeploy/README.md

-# MTProxySetup
+# MTProxyDeploy
-A script to setup MTProxy.
+A script to setup & manage the MTProxy.